What is Big Data Hadoop

 • Power grid data that is used by a specific node.

-• The model of a vehicle and other specifications such as capacity, distance, and availability are all examples of transport data.
+• The vehicle model and other specifications such as capacity, distance, and availability, are all examples of transport data.

 • Search engine services make use of large volumes of data from other sources.